There are five different commonly used action types: Ask Feedback, Show Buttons, Transfer Chat, End Chat and Follow Up.

 With this action you can ask users for numeric (score from 0-10 by default) or textual feedback.

 ‘Numeric’ feedback uses a platform specific way to collect numerical feedback from customers.
 The user will see buttons from 0-10.
-The number clicked is then saved as feedback and the visitor is taken to the state defined as the next state.
+The number clicked is then saved as feedback and the visitor is taken to the intent defined as the next intent.

-‘Textual’ feedback collects the visitor’s next message as feedback, then takes the visitor to the state defined as the next state.
+‘Textual’ feedback collects the visitor’s next message as feedback, then takes the visitor to the intent defined as the next intent.

 This action will end the chat and the user will have to start a new conversation if they have additional questions.